Loops allow you to execute SAS statements repeatedly, reducing the number of code lines.

 Explicit OUTPUT Statements

-Note that each DATA step comprises of an implicit OUTPUT statement at the conclusion of the step, by default.
+By default, every DATA step contains an implicit OUTPUT statement at the end of the step.

 Placing an explicit OUTPUT statement in a DATA step overrides automatic output, causing SAS to add an observation to the data set only when the explicit OUTPUT statement is executed.